 Remembering their conversations, Rol knew the crew had talked about spreading the bars around the ship.
 That way, heavy damage to one part of the ship wouldn't "just happen" to take out all their emergency supplies.
 So, he had the robots divide the bars into four equal parts.
 One set each were moved to the galley, ship's locker and the spare stateroom they had.
 The last quarter of the bars would be kept in their cases in the cargo bay.
 While the others were agreeing with that idea, Fesic joked they could space the bars now, and not have to worry about losing them all in the future.
 People snarked or groaned at his dry humor.

 Mikah just smiled back at him and said, "Or!
 We could space you first." with a very satisfied look on her face.
 Fesic smiled back at Mikah and just as happily said, "Well, then I won't have to worry about it."
 His tone suggested he'd find a way to enjoy whatever happened.
-Into the evening after the work was done, the crew talked about their plans.
+The crew talked about their plans into the evening, after the work was done.
 They expected to leave port early the next day and then drive into open space above the elliptic to put the ship through its paces and do some gunnery practice.

 While they did that, Fesic would be burning the comms trying to see if he could find a cargo.
 They'd also decided to advertise for passengers, though no one could figure out why anyone would want to go to Wypoc?
 After moving all his gear into his new stateroom, Rol took the time to spark up the comms and connect with Instel-Arms.
 He connected to a sales rep and told them he was selling off some bulk snub pistol and rifle ammunition and hoped he could set up a quick sale.
 The rep said he just needed the amounts and types of ammunition to begin the process and would need to have someone inspect the goods once the estimate was sent.